Stand Your Ground Laws

 States with Stand Your Ground laws differ on whether the law applies to instances involving lethal force, with some states retaining the duty to retreat when lethal force is involved and others removing the duty to retreat under all circumstances.

 Stand Your Ground vs. Castle Doctrine

 The so-called castle doctrine is similar to stand your ground, but is typically limited to real property, including one's home or place of business (and sometimes even one's automobile).
 The idea is that individuals have a right to be safe and secure within their own home (or "castle") and thus should not have to retreat from their home in order to be safe.
 Practically speaking, this means homeowners in states that recognize the castle doctrine may use lethal force against intruders without retreating.

 Stand your ground laws are often criticized as encouraging violence.
 Critics claim that the laws lead to a "shoot first, ask questions later" attitude that results in more injuries and deaths than would occur without the law.
 Proponents of stand your ground counter that the laws allow people to protect themselves without worrying about whether they have retreated sufficiently before using force.

-Free Consultation with an Expert Criminal Defense Attorney
+Free Case Review from an Expert Criminal Defense Attorney

 Some states are "retreat jurisdictions," wherein the gun owner can only shoot an intruder if they have an objectively reasonable belief that the intruder is about to use lethal force on them.
 The issues can be complex and delicate, and the consequences profoundly grave for making a mistake!
-So whether you're just curious or whether you're being investigated for a crime, your best move is to start out by getting a free consultation with a knowledgeable criminal defense attorney.
+So whether you're just curious or whether you're being investigated for a crime, your best move is to start out by getting a free case review from a knowledgeable criminal defense attorney.